seddik11/splitWallet/README.md

 ## Conclusion

 This approach offers several benefits and opportunities for different actors within the Ethereum ecosystem.
 By streamlining fund distribution and providing incentives for participation, this innovative solution fosters growth and collaboration in the ecosystem. showcasing the potential of Account Abstraction and Paymasters and their application in facilitating growth, sustainibility and create new opportunities for actors within the ecosystem.
+We are confident that this model can be adapted to various forms and extended to numerous use cases and applications, such as publishers and advertisers.